SHOCKWAVE THERAPY BELFAST

 Extracorporeal Shockwave Therapy (ESWT) is the name given to a treatment that involves shockwaves being passed through the skin to the injured part of the body.
-ESWT has been approved by the National Institute for Health and Clinical Excellence (NICE) in the UK and has been approved by the Food and Drug Administration (FDA) in the USA.
-Previously ESWT was used with varying degrees of success.
-This was because the shockwaves lost energy as they made contact with the skin.
-This is where the Swiss DolorClast method is unique.
-100% of the shockwave power generated by the EMS master machine will travel through your injured cells.
+At LOWER LIMB we use the EMS machine which deploys the Swiss DolorClast method.
+This method ensures 100% of the shockwave power generated by the EMS master machine will travel through your injured cells.

 How does the treatment work?

 Passing shockwaves through the surface of the skin with the Swiss DolorClast initiates an inflammation-like response in the injured tissue that is being treated.
 This prompts the body to respond naturally by increasing blood circulation, the number of blood vessels and therefore metabolism in the injured tissue.
 This accelerates the body’s natural healing process by increasing cell generation.

 What are the benefits?

 Treatment sessions last for an average of only 15 minutes